Medically Reviewed by Tom Tooma, M.D., Founder/Medical Director

 The cell-removal step makes PRK different from LASIK surgery, say researchers writing in the journal Current Opinion in Ophthalmology.
 In a LASIK surgical procedure, your doctor creates a flap from your cornea, and that flap is folded up to give the laser access to your cornea.
 With PRK, no flap is created.
 This makes PRK ideal for people who have thin corneas.

 You should have crisp vision following surgery that will give you the freedom from having to depend on glasses or contacts.
 Your eyes will need time to heal, and you may have blurred vision while that healing process takes place.

 There are three types of PRK surgery – wavefront-guided, wavefront-optimized, and topography-guided PRK.

 We are all born With hills and valleys on our corneal surface.
 Wavefront-optimized PRK averages the hills and valleys and treats the average.
 Wavefront-guided PRK measures the total optical imperfections in the eye including the cornea and the lens and treats all those on the cornea.
 Topography-guided PRK treats the optical aberrations that are present on the cornea.
 All three techniques result in the same chance of getting 20/20 vision.
 Wavefront-guided and topography-guided have a higher chance of getting better than 20/20 vision..
 Currently topography-guided is the best technique to give patients the highest chance of getting better than 20/20 vision.

 Your surgeon will recommend the best procedure for you.

 Who Might Consider PRK?

-If you have thin corneas, PRK might also be a better option for you.
-PRK tends to preserve an extra amount of tissue when compared to LASIK, and that can help to ensure that you have fewer problems with eye health after surgery.
+If you have thin corneas, PRK might still be the best option for you.
+PRK tends to preserve more tissue when compared to LASIK.

 - Play contact sports, such as football.